smworthingto2501/WatchParty/README.md

 - Swipe deck adds more movies on, uses recommendations
 - Add more non-functional stuff to groups (ie show what streaming services the group has)
 - upload profile picture
+- add credit or sources you used to read.me
+- add favorite movie to shared preferences